Research Intern Jobs at Microsoft with Visa Sponsorship

 Does Microsoft sponsor H-1B visas for Research Interns?

 Yes, Microsoft sponsors H-1B visas for Research Intern roles, particularly for PhD students and candidates converting to full-time positions.
 For the internship itself, most international candidates work on F-1 OPT or CPT.
-H-1B sponsorship typically becomes relevant at the full-time offer stage, when Microsoft files a cap-subject petition through the annual USCIS lottery.
+H-1B visa sponsorship typically becomes relevant at the full-time offer stage, when Microsoft files a cap-subject petition through the annual USCIS lottery.

 Which visa types are commonly used for Research Intern roles at Microsoft?

 Most international Research Interns at Microsoft work under F-1 CPT or OPT during the internship.
-For full-time conversion, Microsoft sponsors H-1B, E-3 for Australian citizens, and H-1B1 for Chilean and Singaporean nationals.
-Candidates with extraordinary ability may also be considered for O-1 sponsorship depending on their publication and research record.
+For full-time conversion, Microsoft sponsors H-1B, E-3 visa for Australian citizens, and H-1B1 visa for Chilean and Singaporean nationals.
+Candidates with extraordinary ability may also be considered for O-1 visa sponsorship depending on their publication and research record.

 What qualifications are expected for Research Intern positions at Microsoft?